Monday, June 10, 2019

 A reconstruction of Cahokia with Monk’s Mound in the distance.

 The ancient indigenous people city of Cahokia near Collinsville, Illinois, is known to have been one of the most sophisticated pre-Columbian settlements north of Mexico.
-At its peak, it was home to some 20,000 people and sprawled over nearly 4,000 acres.
+At its peak, it was home to 20,000 people and sprawled over 4,000 acres.

 The newly discovered ancient road, dubbed the "Rattlesnake Causeway," is an elevated embankment about 60 feet wide that stretches from Cahokia’s Grand Plaza south through the center of the city, where it dead-ends in the middle of the burial feature known as Rattlesnake Mound.

-Dr. Sarah Baires of the University of Illinois has suggested that the causeway may have been a literal and symbolic centrepiece of the city, as it is aligned 5° east of north, forming a central “axis” around which the community seems to have been built.
-Previous research had indicated that the city’s major mounds, plazas, and households were oriented along this 5° alignment.
+Dr. Sarah Baires of the University of Illinois has suggested that the causeway may have been a literal and symbolic centerpiece of the city, as it is aligned 5° east of north, forming a central "axis" around which the community seems to have been built.
+Previous research had indicated that the city's major mounds, plazas, and households were oriented along this 5° alignment.
 Now it appears the causeway marked the axis itself.

 Previous research has suggested that Cahokia’s buildings align with a celestial event known as the "major lunar standstill," when the moon rises at its southernmost point in the sky.
 The event occurs once every 18.6 years, and, as seen from Cahokia’s Grand Plaza, it is visible over the bluffs south of Rattlesnake Mound, where the causeway ends.

-Compiled by Neil Gale, Ph.D.
+Compiled by Dr. Neil Gale, Ph.D.

 No comments: